-We just released a new YouTube video which kicks off the beginning of a long, 2500+ mile trip.
+Part 2 of a long, 2500+ mile trip video is now LIVE!
 Boy has it been a whirl wind with a lot of new roads and sights being discovered.
 Way too many miles and adventures for one post and one video.
 Better to tell the tales in small, delicious, fun bites.

 Harvest Host / Boondocker’s Welcome